 - Multiversal Equality introduces a special type class to support type safe equality.

-- Contextual Functions provide a way to abstract over given clauses.
+- Implicit Function Types provide a way to abstract over given clauses.

-- Relationship with Scala 2 Implicits discusses the relationship between old-style implicits and new-style implied instances and given clauses and how to migrate from one to the other.
+- Relationship with Scala 2 Implicits discusses the relationship between old-style implicits and new-style delegates and given clauses and how to migrate from one to the other.

 This design thus avoids feature interactions and makes the language more consistent and orthogonal.
 It will make implicits easier to learn and harder to abuse.
 It will greatly improve the clarity of the 95% of Scala programs that use implicits.
 It has thus the potential to fulfil the promise of term inference in a principled way that is also accessible and friendly.